rgstephens/rasa-docker-local/README.md

 | docker-compose.yml        | rasa-sdk                          |
 | Dockerfile.rasax          | Version passed as build parameter |
 | Dockerfile.app (optional) | rasa-sdk                          |

+## ToDo

+* Assign images for Rasa and Mr. Bot names so they can be shared across projects